agriculturedev/guben-cockpit/README.md

 ## Keycloak
 Keycloak is an essential part of the **Guben Cockpit**.
-It is used to handle authentication, authorization, and user management for the entire platform.
-The application relies on Keycloak's role-based access control (RBAC) system to manage permissions for different user types and functionalities.

-## Keycloak
-Keycloak is an essential part of the **Guben Cockpit**.
 It is used to handle authentication, authorization, and user management for the CMS Part of the Platform.
 The application relies on Keycloak's role-based access control (RBAC) system to manage permissions for different user types and functionalities.

 ### Keycloak Setup